gacallea/myCardanoGuides/docs/README.md

+**WARNING: THIS IS OLD STUFF FROM THE ITN TIMES.
+HERE FOR HISTORIC PURPOSES ONLY**

 # Guides For Cardano Pool Ops #

 Hereby collected, in chronological order, my humble contributions to the Cardano ecosystem.
 A set of detailed guides, with custom scripts, to help you install, configure, manage, automate, and monitor a Cardano pool.
 The system used in the guides is now the latest Ubuntu [20.04 LTS](https://help.ubuntu.com/lts/ubuntu-help/index.html).